 The Oregon Clinic - Neurology specialty treats diseases associated with the nervous system, which may affect a patient`s brain, spinal cord, nerves and muscles.

 Our neurologists evaluate, diagnose and treat symptoms such as headaches, back pain, seizures and dizziness.
-We also care for patients with multiple sclerosis, Parkinsons disease, ALS (Lou Gehrigs disease), brain tumors, sleep disorders, stroke, and other neurological disorders.
+We also care for patients with multiple sclerosis, Parkinsons disease, ALS (Lou Gehrigs disease), brain tumors, stroke, and other neurological disorders.

 We are currently welcoming new patients.
 Please see our list of office locations to the right to find the location closest to you.